 If you are suffering from ADHD, you won’t need anyone to tell you how upsetting and distracting the entire condition can be.
 ADHD affects everything in your life, including your job, your relationships, and the amount of control you have over everything you hold dear.

 Here at Trifecta Health, we have years of experiencing of helping people just like you.
-We have a range of treatment methods available, all delivered under the watchful eye of Dr. Edward Fruitman, M.D..
+We have a range of ADHD treatment methods available, all delivered under the watchful eye of Dr. Edward Fruitman, M.D..
 Of course treatment also starts at home, and there are many self help methods which can work hand in hand with more formal treatment options.

 Have you heard of mindfulness?

 Mindfulness is derivative of meditation, and is very successful at calming the mind and creating a sense of order.
-A person suffering with ADHD will have periods of hyperactivity and feeling completely out of control, and mindfulness can be very useful at gaining back control and helping that person feel like they have a lot more control than the realise.
+A person suffering with ADHD will have periods of hyperactivity and feeling completely out of control, and mindfulness can be very useful at gaining back control and helping that person feel like they have a lot more control than the realize.

 What is Mindfulness?